 The AHTF Burkhalter New Investigator Grant is for clinical research in hand and upper limb rehabilitation.
 It was established in honor of Dr. William Burkhalter (1928-1992), a long time advocate and promoter of hand therapy.
-This funding opportunity is up to $5,000.
+Application window: January 1 - March 1.

 American Occupational Therapy Federation (AOTF)

 The standalone nonprofit supports occupational therapy research and increases public understanding of the important relationship between everyday activities (occupations) and health.
 Research grants available up to $100,000.

 The American Society for Surgery of the Hand (ASSH)